German submarine U-35 (1936): Diamantis

 About 13:15 on 3 October 40 miles west of the Scilly Islands, U-35 stopped the 4,990 GRT Greek freighter Diamantis, which was taking 7,700 tons of manganese ore from Pepel, Sierra Leone, to Barrow-in-Furness.
 Like Suzon, she was a neutral, but carrying a strategic cargo to Britain and therefore a "legitimate target".
 The crew, misunderstanding the U-boat's instructions, abandoned ship prematurely.
 After two G7a torpedoes exploded prematurely, the ship was sunk by a G7e torpedo.
 Because the ship's lifeboats were not suited for use in bad weather, Lott decided to take all crew members aboard.

 U-35's commander Werner Lott later commented:

-The next day, 4 October, U-35 was seen by people in Ventry and Ballymore, Co.
-Kerry easing into the bay.
+The next day, 4 October, U-35 was seen by people in Ventry and Ballymore, County Kerry easing into the bay.
 The U-boat launched a dinghy and brought ashore the 28 Greek sailors from Diamantis.

 The U-boat returned to Wilhelmshaven on 12 October after 34 days at sea where Lott was reprimanded for his actions, which were regarded as having endangered his crew.